sirech/homepage2/src/pages/articles/2023-02-19-the-humble-extract-method/index.md

 }
 ```

-This example is too small to truly benefit from breaking it down, so bear with me for the sake of the example.
+This is too small to truly benefit from breaking it down, so bear with me for the sake of the example.
 Anyway, there's a section that converts a string to a number.
 It's a prime candidate for extraction:

 ```kotlin
 fun splitNumbers(source: String): List<Int> {